bicarlsen/easy-scpi/README.md

 **port:** The communication port.

+**handshake:** Handshake mode of the device.
+If a string is provided a handshake message will be read after every command or query.
+If the message matches the string, nothing occurs, otherwise an error is raised.
+If True a default message of 'OK' is used.
+If False no message is read.
+[Default: False]

 **rid:** The resource id associated with the instrument.
 [Read Only]

 **resource_params:** Returns the resource parameters passed on creation.
 [Read Only]